-- In the Settings pane, configure the parameters based on your requirements.
+- In the Settings panel, configure the parameters based on your requirements.

 You can perform the following operations:

-- Turn on or turn off the switch of a vulnerability type to enable or disable detection for this type of vulnerability.
+- Turn on or turn off the switch of a vulnerability type to enable or disable detection for vulnerabilities of this type.

-- Select a mode from Scanning Modes.
-You can select one of the following scanning modes:
+- Specify Scanning Modes.
+You can select one of the following scan modes:

 - Real risk model: In this mode, Security Center automatically detects, analyzes, and displays only

 vulnerabilities that can be exploited by attackers.
-If you select this mode, the Vulnerabilities page displays only vulnerabilities whose priority scores are at least 13.5.
-If you
+If you select this mode, the Vulnerabilities page displays only vulnerabilities whose priority scores are higher than or equal

-want to view vulnerabilities only with high priorities, we recommend that you select
+to 13.5.
+If you want to view only vulnerabilities that have high priority, we recommend

-- The priority score of a vulnerability helps you determine whether to fix the vulnerability immediately.
+- The priority score of a vulnerability helps you determine whether to immediately fix the vulnerability.
 If the priority score of a vulnerability is 13.5 or higher, the vulnerability is critical and must be immediately fixed.
 For more information, see Vulnerability priorities.

-- The Real risk model or Full role scan mode requires one to five minutes to complete a vulnerability detection task.
+- Whether you select Real risk model or Full role scan mode, it takes 1 to 5 minutes to complete a vulnerability scan task.

-- Full rule scan mode: Security Center detects all types of vulnerabilities, including vulnerabilities that do not meet security regulations.
-If you select this mode, the Vulnerabilities page displays all the vulnerabilities in your server.
+- Full rule scan mode: Security Center detects vulnerabilities of all types, including vulnerabilities that do not meet security regulations.
+If you select this mode, the Vulnerabilities page displays all vulnerabilities that are detected on your servers.

 - Real risk model: In this mode, Security Center automatically detects, analyzes, and displays only vulnerabilities that can be exploited by attackers.
-If you select this mode, the Vulnerabilities page displays only vulnerabilities whose priority scores are at least 13.5.
-If you want to view vulnerabilities only with high priorities, we recommend that you select this mode.
+If you select this mode, the Vulnerabilities page displays only vulnerabilities whose priority scores are higher than or equal to 13.5.
+If you want to view only vulnerabilities that have high priority, we recommend that you select this mode.

-- Set the retention period for invalid vulnerabilities to 7 days, 30 days, or 90 days.
+- Specify Retain Invalid Vul for.
+You can set the retention period for invalid vulnerabilities to 7 days, 30 days,

-Note If you do not handle a vulnerability or a fixed vulnerability is not detected again within the specified period, Security Center removes this vulnerability from the vulnerability list on thepage.
+Note If you do not handle a vulnerability or a fixed vulnerability is not detected again within the retention period you specified, Security Center removes this vulnerability from the vulnerability list on the Vulnerabilities page.
 Security Center generates alerts if vulnerabilities of the same type are detected again.

 - Specify Vul scan level.
 Valid values: High, Medium, and Low.

-Security Center only detects and displays vulnerabilities of the priorities specified by the Vul scan level parameter.
-If you select High and Medium, Security Center only detects vulnerabilities of High and Medium priorities.
-On the Vulnerabilities page, only vulnerabilities of High and Medium priorities are displayed.
+Security Center only detects and displays vulnerabilities that have the priorities specified by the Vul scan level parameter.
+If you select High and Medium, Security Center only detects vulnerabilities that have High and Medium priorities.
+On the Vulnerabilities page, only vulnerabilities that have High and Medium priorities are displayed.

-- In Vul Whitelist, you can view vulnerabilities that are added to the whitelist.
-If you want to remove a vulnerability from the whitelist, select the vulnerability and click Remove.
+- In the Vul Whitelist section, you can view the vulnerabilities that are added to the whitelist.
+If you want to remove a vulnerability from the whitelist, find the vulnerability and click Remove in the Actions column.
 After the vulnerability is removed from the whitelist, Security Center detects the vulnerability and generates alerts on this vulnerability.